Xkeai/HeartBeat/README.md

 # Branch Description:

 In this branch, the data is a neighbourhood of values around a particular sound in the recordings.
-These sounds are then transformed from a 1-D signal to a 2D signal using a melspectrogram.
-This, in essence, transforms th sound classification task into a image classification task.
+These sounds are then transformed from a 1-D signal to a 2D signal using a stft.
+This, in essence, transforms the sound classification task into a image classification task.
 A Convnet would then be trained on this data.
 After the convnet is sufficiently trained, it will be iteratively applied to windows to segment the recordings.